Continued From Fish. Times Front Page 1.

 from the farms to wild fish that swim past the pens.

-color from an added dye.
-Without that added pigment, it
+its color from an added dye.
+Without that added pigment,

 Invaders - farmers prefer Atlantic salmon to native Pacific species.
 When Atlantics escape their pens, they compete for habitat with wild fish.
 Now they are found as far north as Alaska, where salmon farming has been banned.